-In a constitution of the second A ·
+-

 based learning, Assessment

 portfolios and self- Portfolio

 assessments

 through the use of

 rubrics, checklists,

 and other forms of

 assessment.

 Students will be Midterm and

 introduced to and I:1.2 Final Exam

 become familiar s,

 with the use of 1.3s Assessment

 technology to create III:3.
 Portfolio

 assessments that 5s,3.

 can be objective or 7s Quizzes in

 authentic in nature.
 IV:4. class using

 9s various

 VII:7 types of

 .14s, technology

 7.15s for formative

-, 1200 assessment
+assessment

-Students will be II.003 Goodsinent
+Students will be II.003 descentione

 introduced to and B

 become familiar II.004

 with the analysis of H,I,J Midterm and

 data obtained from II.005 Final Exam

 reliable and valid B

-assessments 008D,E III.01 Activity -
+III.01 Activity -

-conducted in their 115/1\ 2(B)ii, iii , 0B Improving
+assessments 116(1) 2(B)ii, iii 008D,E 0B Improving

-11f(1) 2(C)i, ii 009A,B the Data
+conducted in their 11f(1) 2(C)i, ii 009A,B the Data

-classrooms, from . , . ,C III.01
+classrooms, from - ,C III.01

 research, or from 1B Data

 standardized III.01 Literacy

 formats in order to 2B Assignment

-make data-driven III.01
+make data-driven III.01 J T

-decisions in their 3A , D,
+decisions in their 3A,D,

 classrooms.
 F